bg-write/koopa-vgm/content/case-study.md

 This is where I get to be all technical and nerdy.

 Below are some of the code snippet highlights.
-I won't show EVERY bit of code; we'd be here all day.
+I won't show every bit of code that I used; we'd be here all day.

 ### **Technical Stack & Setup**